phobosq/kmd-nomp/README.md

 **Step 12.
 Check if KMD-Nomp is running**

-In a browser, type 127.0.0.1:PORT (you specified in config.json, default:8080) and the page should display.
+In a browser, type 127.0.0.1:8080 (default:8080, you specified in config.json) and the page should display.